thealice/maker_marketplace/README.md

 See https://youtu.be/S3jc_UV_tO4 for a brief runthrough.

+My blogpost on how to create your own Rails app can be found at https://thealice.github.io/getting_started_on_your_rails_app_a_step-by-step_guide

 ## Getting Started

 To get Maker Marketplace running on your local machine for development and testing purposes, fork and clone this repo: